K-Winkles/kianasworld/content/crusaderkings/mechanics/basics.md

 * You can generally attain your goals of glory by gaining more control of lands and vassals.
 * The fun part is that you can take control of more holdings and vassals in a variety of ways.
 The most straightforward method is to wage war (provided you have a casus belli aka a valid reason).
 But the more exciting ways include assassination and finding loopholes in the inheritance laws.

-## A Funny Video to Get You Excited!
+## A Bunch of Videos to Get You Excited

 The guy doesn't get too technical here and it's overall just a really good time.
+It's quite hilarious to see how abusable some of the features are like the Seduction focus.

+{{< youtube H9w5U1rSd88 >}}

+And here's the Game of Thrones version...

 {{< youtube NPbgvk37DBQ >}}